 Meet the Farmer

-Meet Sarah: owner, grower/farmer, and maker at Northwest Willow.
-My three boys and I have a fun, crazy, joyful time running our willow farm and living life in rural southern Washington.
-We work as a team to grow and harvest willow rods for basketry and heritage crafts, and we love sharing the process, projects, and moments that make this work meaningful.
+Meet Sarah: owner, grower/farmer, maker, and toolsmith at Northwest Willow.
+She and her three boys have a fun, crazy, joyful time running the willow farm and living life in rural southern Washington.
+They work as a team to grow and harvest willow rods for basketry and heritage crafts, and love sharing the process, projects, and moments that make this work meaningful.
+Sarah not only cultivates and harvests the willow—she also designs and makes hand tools for basket weaving, crafted to support fellow weavers and preserve traditional techniques.

 The Story